 Although the statutory duty is the same across each Local Authority, their structures may vary and you will need to understand the process in your area.

 Each Local Authority will have a Safeguarding Team (some may be in combination with other Local Authorities).
-Most have a website and we have provided a link to these in the Useful Resources section at the end of this page.
+Find the Safeguarding board in your area on the Ann Craft Trust website.

-When making a safeguarding referral, the point of contact may vary according to the type of issue, for example whether the issue concerns a child or a vulnerable adult.
+In the event of a safeguarding concern being raised, the point of contact at the local authority may vary according to the type of issue, for example whether the issue concerns a child or a vulnerable adult.
 In many areas the Local Authority will have a Multi-Agency Safeguarding Hub (MASH) which will be the first point of contact for any safeguarding issue and will then refer the matter on to the appropriate department.
 Some may deal only with issues involving children, others may also deal with issues concerning vulnerable adults.
 We advise you to research this when drafting your safeguarding policy.

 Your role as sponsors

-Your role as a sponsor group is not to take the place of the statutory authorities, such as the Local Authority’s Children and Families Service, police or medical services.
+Your role as a sponsor group is not to take the place of the statutory authorities, such as the Local Authority, police or medical services.

 As a group, you will need to record your concerns, the actions you take, and the actions taken or advice given by other organisations.
-For example, if you are concerned about the welfare of a child, you would record the reasons for your concern, the fact that you referred the case to the Local Authority Children and Families Service, the actions they took, and any advice or information they gave to the group.
+For example, if you are concerned about the welfare of a child, you would record the reasons for your concern, the fact that you referred the case to the Local Authority, the actions they took, and any advice or information they gave to the group.

 You may encounter situations where you have a concern about someone’s welfare, but you are unsure whether it reaches the threshold to make a safeguarding referral.
-In these cases, group members should discuss the situation with their Designated Safeguarding Lead, who will then consult the Lead Sponsor's Safeguarding Lead.
+In these cases, group members should discuss the situation with their Safeguarding Lead and Lead Sponsor.
 The DSL can contact the relevant team at the Local Authority for advice, without disclosing confidential information, who can offer guidance on whether it is something that needs to be referred to them and how to proceed.
-As stated above, we advise you research the various departments and contact numbers in advance of receiving a family.

-It’s worth putting in place measures in line with your existing safeguarding policies and procedure during this time.
+It’s worth putting in place measures in line with your existing safeguarding policies and procedures.
 It’s really important that any review of your safeguarding procedures are carried out in conjunction with your Lead Sponsor and any changes communicated to your Group.